 Both the soloists and the group performances the time is limited to a maximum of 3 minutes.

-In the Princess and Mini-Princess categories the timelimit is maximum 2,5 minutes.
+In the Princess/Prince and Mini-Princess/Mini-Prince categories the timelimit is maximum 2,5 minutes.

-The Queen folklore performances should be no longer than 2,5 minutes.
+The Royal folklore performances should be no longer than 2,5 minutes.

 All kinds of props are welcomed if they match the requirements of the style of the music and the dance.
 Your performance should belong to one of these Egyptian style categories: classical oriental (mejance or song), traditional or accordion baladi, modern (pop, baladi pop, modern shaabi), folklore (free style Egyptian or Arabic folklore).